 It’s amazing to have such a great scuba diving site a couple of hours away from Brisbane.
 We reached the HMAS wreck after a 20-minute boat trip from Mooloolaba wharf.
+But if you’re travelling around Queensland with limited time, the HMAS Brisbane was not my favourite wreck dive in Queensland or in Australia.
+Check out the SS Yongala near Townsville if you can!

 The depth ranges from 6 to 28 metres.